rubynetti/blog/_i18n/en/_posts/running-a-ror-container.md

 ```

 **Note**
-To recieve requests from outside the container rails server should not be listening on _localhost_.
+To receive requests from outside the container rails server should not be listening on _localhost_.
 If that is the case you should bind the server to all interfaces with the option _-b '0.0.0.0'_.
 I found it is generally better to always specify binding and port for the server, for example
 <br> ``` rails s -b 0.0.0.0 -p 3000```